AbdoulrahmanAlAli/ecommerce_task/README.md

 First, run the development server:

-delete the file ('migrations') in prisma`s file after that run this => npx prisma migrate dev after that you can run the server using => npm run dev if you want the data use thus => npx prisma studio
+delete the file ('migrations') in prisma`s file => after that run this "npx prisma migrate dev" => after that you can run the server using "npm run dev" => if you want the data use thus "npx prisma studio"

 ```bash
 npm run dev